2 Different types of DIY magnetic bench vise covers | Easy to make & use

 Damage by over-tightening is excluded thanks to these covers.

-I made 2 different types of covers for my workshop.
+I made 2 different types of vise jaw pads for my workshop.

 The first type has both a horizontal and a vertical groove, with which round objects can be clamped very easily.

-The second type is provided with rubber so that items that are extra sensitive to damage, such as threaded rods, can be clamped.
+The second type of vise soft jaws is provided with rubber so that items that are extra sensitive to damage, such as threaded rods, can be clamped.

 Watch the video here & learn how to make bench vise covers